antoine3000/dok-antoine/content/fabac-finalproject/2020-04-15-principles/_index.md

 - Plant's electrical activity
 - Plant-human interaction

-### Modular communication
+### Communication

 On the `plant`, one can choose the communication channel (between 1 and 5) which will be used to send the data to the `clone`.

-On the `clone`, one can choose its communication channel and the types of data that are used to represent the plant's health and activity.
+On the `clone`, one can choose its communication channel and the types of data that are used to represent the health and activity of the plant.

 - `plant 01` send `light`, `temperature` and ` interaction` to  `clone 01`
 - `plant 02` send `activity` and `moisture` to `clone 02`.